“No, I don’t want marmalade,“ he tells her and continues chewing his biscuit. She wonders,

 A NON-VERBAL video with images from the

-book and music from my compositions
+and music from my compositions

 “BEATRICE” & “ONAR”